Stonehenge

 Origin and purpose

-For a monument that’s so iconic today, Stonehenge first caught serious public and scholarly interest in the 17th century, thanks to English antiquarians like John Aubrey and William Stukeley, who began mapping and sketching the site.
+Stonehenge began to attract serious scholarly interest in the 17th century, thanks to antiquarians like John Aubrey and William Stukeley, who mapped and sketched the site.

 A place of healing, burial, or ritual?